i1u5/Eikon/README.md

 A read-only self hostable & bloatless gallery for Imgur, inspired by [Kevin](https://git.voidnet.tech/kev)'s [imgin project](https://git.voidnet.tech/kev/imgin), but made in Deno with support for better performance and more features.

-A cloudflare worker is required if you wish to proxy, but worry not, it already [exists](https://github.com/i1u5/wrangler-cdn) (you can also use the public one there, but it might be slow or quickly reach quota).
+A cloudflare worker is required if you wish to proxy, but worry not, it already [exists](https://github.com/i1u5/wrangler-cdn) (you can also use the public one there "cdn.medzik.xyz", but it might be slow or quickly reach quota).

 ## Goals